ibm-cloud-docs/Registry/container-registry-cli.md

 ### Examples
 {: #bx_cr_exemption_add_example}

-Create a CVE exemption for CVE with ID `CVE-2018-17929` for all images in the `us.icr.io/birds/bluebird` repository by entering `us.icr.io/birds/bluebird` for the scope, `cve` for the issue type, and `CVE-2018-17929` for the issue ID.
+Create a CVE exemption for the CVE with ID `CVE-2018-17929` for all images in the `us.icr.io/birds/bluebird` repository by entering `us.icr.io/birds/bluebird` for the scope, `cve` for the issue type, and `CVE-2018-17929` for the issue ID.

 ```sh
 ibmcloud cr exemption-add --scope us.icr.io/birds/bluebird --issue-type cve --issue-id CVE-2018-17929